0Emma0/Terraform-AWS-RDS/README.md

-# Terraform-AWS-RDS
-Example to create RDS resources on AWS using Terraform

 First, we will see how to create a MSSQL Server Instance though AWS Management Console using RDS (Relational Database Service).

 ## Create new database instance